Highly rated local moving companies for Lancaster to Columbia moves

 - Columbia is considered to be less safe than Lancaster with a score of 48.39 vs Lancaster’s 54.5.

-- Air quality in Columbia is good, and in Lancaster it's good.
+- Air quality in Columbia is Good, and in Lancaster it’s Good.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a South Carolina moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in South Carolina, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Columbia.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
-When moving in South Carolina, explore movers' insurance options.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+When moving in South Carolina, explore movers’ insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.

 Where to live in Columbia

-Ready to relocate to Soda City?
-Here are some of the top neighborhoods to consider in Columbia.
+With your sights set on Soda City, these are some of the most popular neighborhoods to consider in Columbia.

 Best neighborhoods for singles